gramineproject/gramine/Documentation/devel/encfiles.rst

 bounce buffer of the data node, on the plaintext data-node buffer ``decrypted`` and with the newly generated key.
 As part of this encryption operation, the MAC is generated and is stored in the corresponding slot of the root MHT node (thus shaping a key + MAC pair for data node 1).
-Since the MHT node's contents will be encrypted, the MAC will not be leaked.

 At this point, the 4KB of the file data are stored as ciphertext in the bounce buffer of the data node and are ready to be flushed to storage.
 However, the